How to use LinkedIn’s publishing platform

 But what really sets LinkedIn apart from other social networks is user intent.
 While users generally spend less time on there overall than, say, Facebook or Twitter, that time is likely to be spent focused on a professional or business goal; they’re actively looking for insights, advice or solutions to enhance their business or career (rather than, for example, stumbling across it on Twitter or you having to entice them to click on a link in your newsletter).
 That’s in addition to the slice of audience who have already previously engaged with you by following or connecting with you.

 According to HubSpot, LinkedIn generates a visitor-to-lead conversion rate of about 2.74%, which is around three times more than that generated by Facebook and Twitter.

 It’s free and effective

 As well as the potential to bring your content to the attention of a relevant, receptive audience, the platform has an intuitive, easy-to-use interface, automatic promotion mechanism (your Connections and Followers are notified whenever you publish something new) and in-built analytics; plus your content will be searchable both within LinkedIn and search engines.

 Of course, with 230 million users able to publish, there’s potential for your voice to be lost in a sea of low value, low quality content.
-So it’s vital you give yourself the best chance of success, engagement and the opportunity to feature in Pulse (LinkedIn’s tailored news app).
+So it’s vital you give yourself the best chance of success, engagement and the opportunity to feature in Pulse (LinkedIn’s news app which pulls trending articles into users’ newsfeeds on desktop and can be independently).
 Here are some mistakes to avoid…

 Mistake 1: It’s all about me!